What is 1/6 of 2? A Deep Dive into Fractions and Multiplication

 Method 3: Visual Representation

 Visualizing the problem can be particularly helpful, especially for beginners.
-Imagine a rectangle representing the whole number 2.
+In practice, imagine a rectangle representing the whole number 2.
 To find 1/6 of 2, we divide the rectangle into six equal parts.
 Since we are looking for 1/6, we shade one of those six parts.
 Now, consider that each of those six parts represents 1/6 of 2, If we look at the shaded part (1/6), we visually see that it's one of three equal parts, and thus represents 1/3 of the rectangle (our number 2).

 Extending the Concept: Working with Different Fractions and Whole Numbers